Watzit/Curse-of-Strahd/Barovia/Locations/Tser Falls.md

 If the characters are on the high road instead, read:
 ________________________________________________

-"You follow the dirt road as it clings to the side of a mountain and ends before an arching bridge of mold-encrusted stone that spans a natural chasm.
+"You follow the dirt road as it clings to the side of a mountain and ends before an arching bridge of mould-encrusted stone that spans a natural chasm.
 Gargoyles cloaked in black moss perch on the corners of the bridge, their frowns weatherworn.
 On the mountainous side of the bridge, a waterfall spills into a misty pool nearly a thousand feet below.
 The pool feeds a river that meanders into the fog-shrouded pines that blanket the valley."
 ________________________________________________

 The chasm's walls are slippery and sheer, and can't be scaled without the aid of magic or a climber's kit.
 The bridge is slick with moisture but safe to cross.
 The road south of the bridge leads down the mountainside to area F; the road north cuts through the mountains to area I.
 The gargoyles on the bridge are harmless sculptures.